For questions about the health promotion program, please email: Suzanne Jackson

 - Graduates will recognize the effect of ideology on problem definition and choice of solution to health issues in Canada and internationally

-Our graduates have developed successful careers in a wide range of settings in academic, public and private sectors (both in Canada and overseas); they are working with a diverse set of populations, and are addressing a broad array of health related issues.
+Our graduates have developed successful careers in a wide array of settings in academic, public and private sectors (both in Canada and overseas); they are working with a diverse communities and populations, and are addressing a range of health and social related issues to promote equity and social justice

 - Public Health Agency of Canada (PHAC)